chuanqisun/pixel-pusher-online/README.md

 # Pixel Pusher Online (Beta)

 A free and open-source MMORPG inside Figma.
-Pick a character and explore a variety of maps together with your coworkers.
+Pick a character and explore fantasy worlds together with your friends.
+It's time to play!

 Features include:

 - 10 avatars
 - 4 maps